Professor Stephen Dodd

 - Professor Stephen Dodd

 - SOAS, University of London

 - Russell Square: College Buildings

 - Office No:

 Steve gained two BA degrees in Chinese (1977) and Japanese (1980) from Keble College, Oxford.
 He obtained a PhD in Japanese Literature from Columbia University (1993).
 After teaching briefly at UC Santa Barbara (1993), he became Assistant Professor in Japanese Literature at Duke University (1993-94).
-From 1994, he has been teaching at SOAS, University of London, where he is currently Senior Lecturer in Japanese.
+From 1994, he has been teaching at SOAS, University of London, where he is currently Professor of Japanese Literature.
 He lectures on various aspects of modern Japanese literature, including women’s writing, the development of a modern self-identity, and literary representations of the city.

 His current interests include: Modern Japanese literature, gender studies, and translation studies.

 - Dissertation in the Languages and Cultures of Japan and Korea